tomoko1120/20261R0136COSE362/README.md

 This repository contains the final project code for **COSE362 Machine Learning, Spring 2026** at Korea University.

-Our project focuses on **AI + Climate Resilience**, specifically improving heavy rainfall prediction under rare-event class imbalance.
-Heavy rainfall events occur much less frequently than normal weather days, so standard machine learning classifiers may achieve high overall accuracy while still missing dangerous heavy-rain cases.
+Our project focuses on **AI + Climate Resilience**, specifically heavy rainfall prediction under rare-event class imbalance.
+Heavy rainfall events occur much less frequently than normal weather days, so standard machine learning models may achieve reasonable overall performance while still missing important heavy-rain cases.

 To address this problem, we use a **Variational Autoencoder (VAE)** as a generative data augmentation framework.
-The VAE is trained on heavy-rain samples and generates synthetic minority-class samples.
+The VAE is trained on heavy-rain samples and generates synthetic minority-class weather data.
 These generated samples are added to the training data, and we compare baseline classifiers with VAE-augmented classifiers.

+---

 ## Team Members